Accessibility & Inclusion

 Assistive Technology

-Most branches have an assistive technology workstation with a height-adjustable table, a magnifier that reads aloud printed text, and a computer with a large print keyboard.
+Most branches have an assistive technology workstation with a height-adjustable table, a magnifier that can read aloud printed text, and a computer with a large print keyboard.
 If you would like to use this workstation, please choose the "ATW" queue when signing up to use a public computer.

-Please note that all public computers at MCPL have the built-in screen reader Narrator and the built-in magnification software Magnifier.
-Narrator and Magnifier can be accessed by pressing the Windows key, typing the name of the program, and pressing enter.
-They also have the screen reader NVDA installed, which can be started by pressing INSERT + N and stopped by pressing INSERT + Q.
+All public computers at MCPL offer the screen reader Narrator and the magnification software Magnifier, which can be opened by pressing the Windows key, typing the name of the program, and pressing enter.
+Public computers also have the screen reader NVDA available, which can be started with insert + n and stopped with insert + q.

 Audio Loops